 Mary's education includes a BA with Honors from Wellesley College ('73) where she was elected to Phi Beta Kappa.
 She was nominated twice for a Danforth Fellowship and received a Slater fellowship for advanced study in Law, Ethics and Political Philosophy.
 She earned an MBA from the Harvard Business School ('79) and studied Law and Jurisprudence at the University of Notre Dame and Trinity College in Dublin, Ireland.
 She has been awarded seven honorary doctorates for her work over the past two decades in trying to alleviate the suffering of women and children.
 She is a devoted wife of 30 years and the dedicated mother of two children whom she home-schooled for many years.

-Mary serves on the Board of Overseers for the Aquinas House at Dartmouth College and the Board of Directors for Clinica Verde.
-She serves as a member of the Advisory Council of the Hoover Institute and as Fellow of the Dominican School of Philosophy and Theology at Berkeley.
+Mary serves on the Board of Overseers for the Aquinas House at Dartmouth College and the Board of Directors for FADICA and Clinica Verde in Nicaragua.
+She serves as a Fellow of the Dominican School of Philosophy and Theology at Berkeley.
 She has also served as a Chairman's Advisor for both the Journal of Business Strategy and the Strategic Planning Committee of the Conference Board.
 She was chosen by Cambridge Who's Who as Entrepreneur of the Year for the Not-For-Profit-Sector.

 Drawing upon her academic background and senior management experience in corporate America, Mary has helped to alleviate the loneliness and pain of mothers in crisis who otherwise lack the practical, emotional and financial means to support the life of their unborn children.
 Mary is untiring in her efforts to encourage others to place their values into action to build an "authentic and lasting culture of life...one choice at a time."